-The District provides four Recycling Drop-Off Centers within the county so that households without the option to subscribe to curbside recycling have a way to recycle.
+The District provides three Recycling Drop-Off Centers within the county so that households without the option to subscribe to curbside recycling have a way to recycle.

-The Drop-Off Centers are located in Coatesville, Lizton, North Salem, and Stilesville and accept the following materials:
+The Drop-Off Centers are located in Coatesville, Lizton, and North Salem and accept the following materials:

 - Plastic bottles, jugs, and food tubs/cups – labels and lids can stay on